mercuria-tech/neo-bridge/KONG-MANAGER-ACCESS.md

 ## 🎉 **Success Summary**

-**Your NeoBridge platform now has a beautiful, professional visual admin interface!**
+**Your NeoBridge platform now has a beautiful, professional visual admin interface with working routing!**

 ### **What's New:**
 - ✅ **Kong Manager**: Visual admin interface installed